Don’t feel like reading? View our video tutorial for the Google Sheets FILTER function:

 Also, the result of the FILTER formula is an array and you can change a part of the array.
 This means that you cant not change or delete one cell (or couple cells) in the result.
 You will have to delete the entire formula result.
 To delete the result, you can select the cell where you entered the formula and then hit the delete key.

-Example 2 – Filter Data Based on Multiple Conditions (AND Condition)
+Example 2 – Filter Google Sheets Based on Multiple Conditions (And Condition)

 You can also use the FILTER function to check for multiple conditions in such a way that it only returns those records where both the conditions are met.